 So, introduction to the introduction over and I shall now begin with what it is I am (planning on) doing.
-I am writing a creative nonfiction book about Paris.
+I am (planning on) writing a creative nonfiction book about Paris.
 It will reflect on my thoughts of various aspects of the French capital whilst intertwining real-life events as they happen, or as I get around to talking about them.
-There could possibly be some pieces that aren't directly involved with Paris but I shall certainly be trying to run a thread through each section.
+There could be some pieces that aren’t directly involved with Paris but I shall certainly be trying to run a thread through each passage.

 The basic writing principle that I am following at present is that of a blog.
 Short, sharp entries.
 The thing is, breaking the fourth window again, I feel that you want more.
 Which is why, in the real world, away from my Masters, will be a little social media accompaniment.
-And for the scholarly ones amongst us - that means my tutor for the year - I shall be selecting a handful of these jottings and attempting a much heavier expansion through research.
+And for the scholarly ones amongst us – that means my tutor for the year – I shall be selecting a handful of these jottings and attempting a much heavier expansion through research.
 Some of this research will be via internet searches.
-Not just the good old-fashioned Wikipedia, but through much more hard-hitting works.
+Not just the good old fashioned Wikipedia, but through much more hard-hitting works.
 Some academic essays, some high-brow articles.
 But each selected piece that I read, will be hand-picked by me as my ever-increasing thought process expands beyond a reasonable quantity of reading.